Acceptable Use Policy

 - Provide specific guidance to the adherence to the Institute’s Code of Conduct and related policies as they relate to the use of Institute information resources.

-- Educate the Wentworth community on the acceptable, appropriate, and response use of information resources.
+- Educate the Wentworth community on the acceptable, appropriate, and responsible use of information resources.

 This policy applies to all users of Institute information resources, whether they are affiliated with the Institute or not, and to all uses of those resources, whether on campus or from remote locations.
 This policy is supplemented by all other Wentworth policies, standards, and guidelines, and by the policies and standards those networks to which Wentworth is affiliated, including but not limited to Colleges of the Fenway and related consortia.